utilmeta/utilmeta-py/docs/en/guide/client.md

 Properties commonly used in declarative response template classes are

-*  `status`: You can specify a response code, which will be parsed to the response template only when the response code is the same as the response code.
+* `status`: Specify a response status code, `Client` will only parse response into this template if the status code is identical to `status`.
-*  `result`: Access the result data of the response.
+* `result`: Declare the result data type of the response.
 If this property has a type declaration, the response will parse the result data according to this type.
-*  `headers`: Access the response header of the response.
+* `headers`: Declare the response header type of the response.
 If this property is declared using a `Schema` class, the response will parse the response header according to this type.

-If the response body is a JSON object and has a fixed schema, you can also use the following options to declare the corresponding schema key
+If the response body is a JSON object and has a fixed schema, you can also use the following options to declare the corresponding schema keys

-*  `result_key`: The corresponding ** Result data ** key in the response object.
-If this attribute is specified, `response.result` the result data accessed by the attribute will be parsed.
+* `result_key`: The corresponding **Result Data** key in the response data object.
+If this attribute is specified, `response.result` will be the parsed data of `response.data[response.result_key]`
-*  `message_key`: The corresponding ** Error message ** key in the response object.
-If this property is specified, `response.message` the message string in the response body object will be accessed.
+* `message_key`: The corresponding **Error message** key in the response object.
-*  `state_key`: The corresponding ** Service Status Code ** key in the response object.
-If this attribute is specified, `response.state` the business status code in the response object will be accessed.
+* `state_key`: The corresponding **Business Code** key in the response object
-*  `count_key`: The corresponding ** Total number of query data ** key in the response object.
-If this attribute is specified, `response.count` the total number of query data in the response body object will be accessed.
+* `count_key`: The corresponding **Total Number of Query Result** key in the response object (for pagination)

 !!! tip
+	You can accessed the unparsed response body object be `response.data`, where `response.result` will be the parsed result data (If the response template does not declare `result_key`, the result data will be the parsed `response.data`)

-#### Use to `Union` process multiple responses
+#### Handle multiple responses with `Union`

-A common situation is that the interface may return multiple responses, such as success, failure, insufficient permissions, etc. This situation is difficult to deal with in a response template.
-We can use `Union` to combine multiple response templates, such as
+A common situation is that the API may return multiple kinds of responses, such as success, failure, insufficient permissions, etc. So we can use `Union` to combine multiple response templates, such as

 ```python
 from utilmeta.core import cli, api, request, response